Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Mathematical background

-(we use $\sim$ to denote the leading-order asymptotic result for $\varepsilon\to 0$, including coefficients).
+is a common spectral strength characterizing the EP itself (we use $\sim$ to denote the leading-order asymptotic result for $\varepsilon\to 0$, including coefficients).
 Involving just the perturbed eigenvalue and a single characteristic number that can be evaluated directly at the EP, this relation beautifully accentuates the spectral significance of this quantity.
-On the other hand, the quantity $\xi$ is only well defined in the truncated space.
+On the other hand, the result is only valid close to maximally degenerate EPs in the space of $H$, while in the case that this effective Hamiltonian is obtained by a truncation to a quasi-degenerate subspace the quantity $\xi$ does not capture contributions from additional states that do not participate in the EP.